-While this document serves as the Campus-wide Exposure Control Plan (ECP) for the University Of Utah, the Office of Environmental Health and Safety (EHS) has developed ECP templates that can be adapted and customized for individual laboratories or other settings or facilities, which can be found here: https://oehs.utah.edu/resource-center/forms.
+While this document serves as the Campus-wide Exposure Control Plan (ECP) for the University Of Utah, the Office of Environmental Health and Safety (EHS) has developed ECP templates that can be adapted and customized for individual laboratories or other settings or facilities, which can be found here or by contacting the Biosafety Office (Biosafety@ehs.Utah.edu).
 These should identify risks, work and engineering controls, PPE requirements and waste disposal procedures specific to the facility or workplace environment.
 Principal Investigators and Supervisors of all research laboratories and facilities that work with human blood and/or other potentially infectious material, or where there is the potential for an occupational exposure, must provide staff access to the University of Utah ECP.
 In addition, they must develop a specific ECP for their facility that is reviewed by all staff at the time of work assignment, whenever changes are made and annually thereafter.